David Duke: Activities in Ukraine and Russia (2005–2006)

 In the 1990s, Duke traveled to Russia several times, meeting antisemitic Russian politicians such as Vladimir Zhirinovsky and Albert Makashov.

+In 2002, Duke attended a Holocaust Revisionist conference in Moscow where he took a picture alongside Ahmed Rami, the founder of Radio Islam.
 In September 2005, the Ukrainian private university Interregional Academy of Personnel Management (MAUP), described by the Anti-Defamation League (ADL) as a "University of Hate", gave Duke a PhD in history.
 His doctoral thesis was titled "Zionism as a Form of Ethnic Supremacism".
 The ADL has said that MAUP is the main source of antisemitic activity and publishing in Ukraine, and its "anti-Semitic actions" were condemned by Foreign Minister Borys Tarasyuk and various organizations.
 Duke has taught an international relations course and a history course at MAUP.
-On June 3, 2005, he co-chaired a conference named "Zionism As the Biggest Threat to Modern Civilization" sponsored by MAUP and attended by several Ukrainian public figures and politicians and Israel Shamir, described by the ADL as an anti-Semitic writer.
+On June 3, 2005, he co-chaired a conference named "Zionism As the Biggest Threat to Modern Civilization" sponsored by MAUP and attended by several Ukrainian public figures and politicians and Israel Shamir, described by the ADL as an antisemitic writer.

 On the weekend of June 8–10, 2006, Duke attended and spoke at the international "White World's Future" conference in Moscow, which was coordinated and hosted by Pavel Tulayev.

 Iranian Holocaust conference

 On December 11–13, 2006, at the invitation of then Iranian president Mahmoud Ahmadinejad, Duke took part in the International Conference to Review the Global Vision of the Holocaust, an event held in Tehran questioning the Holocaust.
 "The Zionists have used the Holocaust as a weapon to deny the rights of the Palestinians and cover up the crimes of Israel", Duke told a gathering of nearly 70 participants.
 "This conference has an incredible impact on Holocaust studies all over the world", said Duke, adding, "The Holocaust is the device used as the pillar of Zionist imperialism, Zionist aggression, Zionist terror and Zionist murder."
+Besides David Duke, others in attendance included Nation of Islam leader Louis Farrakhan and Radio Islam founder Ahmed Rami.

-2024
+Nick Fuentes

-In June 2024, David Duke participated in an antisemitic rally in Detroit alongside others including Nick Fuentes and Jake Shields.
-The group aimed to protest a Turning Point USA convention but was denied entrance to the event.
-Duke had expressed his support for Fuentes and others who opposed a purported "Jewish supremacism".
+In 2024, Duke praised anti-Israel activists in a video uploaded on social media.
+In the same video, Duke praised Nick Fuentes, calling him a comrade in the fight for "our people" against "Jewish supremacism."
+Duke would collaborate with Fuentes and far-right activist and internet personality Sneako to host an event that ran in opposition to the 2024 Turning Point USA event that Fuentes was escorted out of due to his antisemitic and anti-Israel views.
+The rally which took place In June 2024, in Detroit also included mixed martial artist Jake Shields.